eraofchaos/eraofchaos.github.io/units/Walking Dead.md

  **Unit Soul:** [ Walking Dead](/Items/unt_137/)

  **Unit description:** Explosive: Deals damage to nearby enemy troops when the unit dies.

+ **Unit second description :** Has high defense, spreads plague to the enemies around it.

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.